daynis-olman/wp-gravityForms-nabTransact/README.md

-# NAB Transact DP Payment Gateway for Gravity Forms
+# NAB Transact XML API Payment Gateway Extension | WordPress Gravity Forms

 > Extension development in progress - not a stable build - not intended for production use